Katharina Zell: Reformation and Partnership

 When Katharina was still fairly young, the Protestant Reformation was just coming about.
 Around this time, the teachings and writings of Martin Luther gained fame and began to spread.
 Katharina was introduced to much of these new teachings and views of religion by Matthew Zell, the pastor who took charge of the St. Lawrence Cathedral in Strasbourg in 1518.
-Katharina eventually started to take these beliefs as her own through Zell’s sermons and Luther’s teachings.
+Katharina eventually started to take these beliefs as her own through Zell's sermons and Luther's teachings.

-A few years after Matthew came to Strasbourg, he and Katharine got married.
-They were married by Martin Bucer at 6:00am on December 3, 1523.
-The reason behind her marriage was mainly vocational, “Katharina Schütz was convinced that she was called to marry Matthew Zell as an expression of her faith in God and her love for others.”
-Katharina’s marriage is also interesting because she was one of the first people to marry a pastor, even before the marriage of Martin Luther, something that was not necessarily thought too highly of at the time.
+A few years after Matthew came to Strasbourg, he and Katharina got married.
+They were married by Martin Bucer at 6:00am on 3 December 1523.
+The reason behind her marriage was mainly vocational, "Katharina Schütz was convinced that she was called to marry Matthew Zell as an expression of her faith in God and her love for others."
+Katharina was one of the first people to marry a pastor, even before the marriage of Martin Luther, something that was not necessarily thought too highly of at the time.
 Her marriage was what would be seen as a true equal partnership in a society that required that the good wife be silent and obedient, and in which women usually only achieved independence as widows.
 Katharina had two children with Matthew, although they both died at very young ages.
-Mathew died on January 9, 1548.
+Mathew died on 9 January 1548.
 Though Katharina mourned and grieved his death, this did not stop her work.
 She dealt with her grief by intensifying her Bible study.
-Katharina herself became ill in 1561 and died on September 5, 1562.
+Katharina herself became ill in 1561 and died on 5 September 1562.